 Knupp, 71, and her husband Jake, 73, live in St. Petersburg, Fla., when they aren't traveling the country attending Chick-fil-A openings.
-Along with more than 100 other people in the parking lot of the new Chick-fil-A on Backlick Road, the Knupps were waiting for 24 hours before the store opened to receive 52 coupons for free Chick-fil-A as part of the chain's "First 100" promotion.
+Along with more than 100 other people in the parking lot of the new Chick-fil-A on Backlick Road, the Knupps were to receive 52 coupons for free Chick-fil-A as part of the chain's "First 100" promotion.

 "All our friends think we're nuts," said Jake, lying on a cot under their canopy.
 That doesn't stop them from taking their meal coupons, though, according to Jake.

 The couple passes the 24 hours in parking lots across the country by playing cards, chatting with other Chick-fil-A afficionados in neighboring tents and taking naps.

 "We don't sleep the night before," Libby Knupp said.
 "We're so revved up."

 A few tents away, Mary Dix and her father Gilbert Cofer were also on a Chick-fil-A stakeout.
 While Cofer read on his Kindle, Dix passed the time by whittling a walking stick.
 Dix's brother John, visiting from Tennessee, convinced them to go with him.

 Dix and her brother praised the camraderie felt in the camp, although John admitted that, with their tents, the Chick-fil-A enthusiasts can be mistaken for protesters.